microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks/aks_monitor/_index.md

 ## Azure Monitor for Containers Integration

-* In order to keep your local environment clean and untouched, we will use [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview) (located in the top-right corner in the Azure portal) to run the *aks_monitor_onboarding* script against the AKS connected cluster.
+* In order to keep your local environment clean and untouched, we will use [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview) (located in the top-right corner of the Azure portal) to run the *aks_monitor_onboarding* script against the AKS connected cluster.
 For your convenient, both shell and PowerShell scripts are [provided](https://github.com/microsoft/azure_arc/tree/main/azure_arc_k8s_jumpstart/aks/azure_monitor).

 * Before integrating the cluster with Azure Monitor for Containers, click on the "Insights (preview)" blade for the connected Arc cluster to show how the cluster is not currently being monitored.